afergadis/irrCAC/docs/source/index.rst

 are proposed for computing weighted analyses.

 The functions included in this package can handle 2 types of input data.
-Those types with the corresponding coefficients are in the following list:
+Those types with the corresponding coefficients are in the following lists:

 1. `Contingency Table <irrCAC.html#module-irrCAC.table>`_: